 A GS1 Company Prefix is a unique number that is assigned to just your company by GS1 US.
 It’s the foundation of GS1 Standards and is used in identification numbers, including Global Trade Item Numbers (GTINs), which identify products at the item or packaging level, and Global Location Numbers (GLNs), which identify locations such as stores or warehouses.
 GS1 Company Prefixes come in different capacities and prices depending on how many identification numbers you need to create.

-The most common use of a GS1 prefix is as a basis for assigning UPCs to products, however, GS1 prefixes are also used in EDI.
-The main function it serves for EDI is as a basis for assigning a unique Serial Shipping Container Code (also known as SSCC18) number to the GS1-128 carton labels you must affix to each of your cartons when shipping as an EDI compliant vendor.
+The most common use of a GS1 Company Prefix is as a basis for assigning UPCs to products, however, prefixes are also used in EDI.
+The main function it serves for EDI is as a basis for assigning a unique Serial Shipping Container Code (also known as SSCC18) to the GS1-128 carton labels that you affix to each of your cartons when shipping as an EDI compliant vendor.

-The SSCC18 is the number generated by your ASN and will appear on your GS1-128 labels to identify and differentiate the cartons.
-The SSCC18 must be unique.
-Using the GS1, a unique identifier for your company, helps to ensure that the SSCC18 will not be used by another vendor.
+The SSCC will appear on your GS1-128 labels to identify and differentiate the individual logistic unit.
+The SSCC must be unique.
+The GS1 Company prefix is a unique identifier for your company and helps to ensure that the SSCC will not be used by another vendor.
 This is the primary reason for retailers to require its use.
-Repeated SSCC18 labels will cause backups at the point of receipt of goods and will lead to retailer assessed chargebacks for vendors.
+Repeated SSCC labels will cause backups at the point of receipt of goods and will lead to retailer assessed chargebacks for vendors.